jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

-# Splunk: Dashboards and Reports — ultra‑concise summary
+# Splunk: Dashboards and Reports

 Splunk collects huge volumes of security logs, and this module teaches you how to turn that raw data into structured, actionable insight.